Legatum Prosperity Index

 The Legatum Prosperity Index is an annual ranking developed by the Legatum Institute, an independent educational charity founded and part-funded by the private investment firm Legatum.
-The ranking is based on a variety of factors including wealth, economic growth, education, health, personal well-being, and quality of life.
+The purpose of the Prosperity Index is to measure national prosperity.
+It considers both material wealth (traditional economic indicators) and social well-being factors.
+The ranking is based on a variety of factors including wealth per capita, economic growth, education, health, personal well-being, and quality of life.

-As of the 2021 rankings, 167 countries and territories were ranked, and Denmark topped the list, followed by Norway and Sweden.
+As of the 2023 rankings, 167 countries and territories were ranked, and Denmark topped the list, followed by its Nordic neighbours Sweden, Norway and Finland.
 South Sudan was in last place at 167th.
-In 2013, twenty-seven of the top 30 countries were democracies.

 Methodology

 The 2018 Legatum Prosperity Index is based on 104 different variables analysed across 149 nations around the world.
-Source data includes Gallup World Poll, World Development Indicators, International Telecommunication Union, Fragile States Index, Worldwide Governance Indicators, Freedom House, World Health Organization, World Values Survey, Amnesty International, Centre for Systemic Peace.
+Source data includes Gallup World Poll, World Development Indicators, International Telecommunication Union, Fragile States Index, Worldwide Governance Indicators, Freedom House, World Health Organization, World Values Survey, Amnesty International, and Centre for Systemic Peace.
 The 104 variables are grouped into 9 sub-indexes, which are averaged using equal weights.
 The 9 sub-indexes are: